code1iners/hello-vue-electron/README.md

-# Hello vue electron
+# Hello Vue Electron

-This is a sample which Vue application as Electron.
+This is a sample application which Electron + Vue3 + Typescript + Tailwind CSS.

 ## Project setup